 Irene Grishin-Selzer is an Australian artist, based in Melbourne, who works predominantly with ceramics.
 Her art practice essentially engages with the notion of transience in nature, the shape of time and the sense of place.
 All of the natural world is seen as being in a state of flux with transformation and regeneration over the passage of time with all its internal rythmns and patterns and this contrasted with a spiritual constant.
-This spiritual constant is non-religious and includes the immediate, temporal and mystical experiences found within everyday existence.

 Her practice takes two separate, but interconnected forms.
 The first is the clay paintings and clay drawings, the second is object-based pieces.